-You may feel a little overwhelmed when you first step inside the stadium by the sheer number of games, sporting activities, video games on offer.
-Nearly everything is sports-themed with basketball, tennis, boxing, mini gold and so much more but there are also things like karaoke rooms and a manga lounge, so you’re sure to find something for all the kids.
+You may feel a little overwhelmed when you first step inside the stadium by the sheer number of games, sporting activities and video games on offer.
+Nearly everything is sports-themed with basketball, tennis, boxing, mini golf and so much more, but there are also things like karaoke rooms and a manga lounge, so you’re sure to find something for all the kids.

 Location: 1 Chome-3-1 Nanba, Chuo Ward